Estimates of the size of key populations (A–E)

 In keeping with efforts to provide more granular data presentations, the latter will offer the opportunity for mapping denominator data with programme data if they are collected in the same survey areas.

 If there are subnational data available, please provide the disaggregation by administrative area, city, or site in the space provided.
+You may also upload an Excel spreadsheet of these data instead of entering them in the online tool.
 Submit the digital version of any available size estimation reports using the upload tool.

 The quality of population size estimates varies according to the methods used and the fidelity with which the methods are implemented.
 Every effort to assess bias and adjust the estimates accordingly should be attempted and explained.
-Size estimates for small areas should not be presented as national estimates.
-Either a rational approach to extrapolation should be used and explained or the small area estimates should be submitted for the relevant areas explicitly
+Size estimates for small areas should not be presented as national estimates: either a rational approach to extrapolation should be used and explained or the small area estimates should explicitly be submitted for the relevant areas explicitly.
+Please indicate in the comment field whether a multi-stakeholder consensus has been reached for the reported size estimates.